whizzml/examples/automl/automl-script/readme.md

 is given.

-**WARNING** All the fields that appear as `non-preferred` in train, validation or test datasets will be considered `non-preferred` in all the resources created by AutoML.
-It doesn't matter in which dataset (train, validation or test) they are set as non-preferred fields.
+**WARNING** All the fields that appear as `non-preferred` in train, holdout or test datasets will be considered `non-preferred` in all the resources created by AutoML.
+It doesn't matter in which dataset (train, holdout or test) they are set as non-preferred fields.

+**WARNING** In order to know your AutoML model performance, you should use the final evaluation returned by this script.
+You shouldn't use the evaluations created by the OptiML because they are not evaluating the final **Fusion** model and because Cross Evaluation method can return overoptimistic results in some situations.

 The **outputs** for the script are:
 * `output-dataset`: (dataset-id) Dataset with final predictions for the test dataset
-* `output-evaluation`: (evaluation-id) Evaluation of the `Fusion` model using the `validation-dataset`
+* `output-evaluation`: (evaluation-id) Evaluation of the `Fusion` model using the `holdout-dataset`
 * `output-fusion`: (fusion-id) Output fusion model
 * `selected-fields`: (list) Selected important field names
 * `unsupervised-models`: (list) List of unsupervised models created